alaffin12/stackedit/Caught by Stradh.md

 There is little for the players to do here, but if they sit by the campfire they will opportunities to talk to the Vistani and find out about the world they are trapped in.
 The Vistani know the following:
 * Stradh is a powerful ruler, a god-king of sorts.
 However he draws his power from someone or something else.
 * Vistani are not free, per se, but they have some liberty owing to some ancient agreement between the Vistani and Stradh when he was a mortal.
-The Vistani are allowed to travel to and from Barov
+The Vistani are allowed to travel to and from Barovia, although they can never leave it behind forever.
+*
+* There is a repository of ancient knowledge away to the south, near the snowy and shadowed peak of Mount

 One of Life